OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 As an additional measure, you could use server-side headers such as `no-cache`, which prevent an application from caching particular content.

 > Starting on Android 10 (API level 29) apps are able to detect if a WebView has become [unresponsive](https://developer.android.com/about/versions/10/features?hl=en#webview-hung "WebView hung renderer detection").
-If the this happens, the OS will automatically call the `onRenderProcessUnresponsive` method.
+If this happens, the OS will automatically call the `onRenderProcessUnresponsive` method.

 You can find more security best practices when using WebViews on [Android Developers](https://developer.android.com/training/articles/security-tips?hl=en#WebView "Security Tips - Use WebView").

 #### Static Analysis

-Android's WebView class offers the [`clearCache`](https://goo.gl/7dnhdi "clearCache in WebViews") method which can be used to clear the cache for all WebViews used by the app.
+Android's WebView class offers the [`clearCache`](https://developer.android.com/reference/android/webkit/WebView#clearCache(boolean) "clearCache in WebViews") method which can be used to clear the cache for all WebViews used by the app.
 It receives a boolean input parameter (`includeDiskFiles`) which will wipe all stored resource including the RAM cache.
 However if it's set to false, it will only clear the RAM cache.

 Check the source code for usage of the `clearCache` method and verify its input parameter.
-Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, as the `clearCache` method might be also called in there.
+Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, as the `clearCache` method might also be called from there.

 Additionally, an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
 The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "false".